-2) Prior to entering into a contract for services or supplies, Major Bloom will confirm whether the supplier, contractor, or wholesaler has: diverse ownership, a diverse executive management team, or a diverse workforce.
-Major Bloom's intent is to increase diversity in the marijuana industry by requiring its suppliers, contractors, and wholesalers to be diverse.
+- 1) For every Vendor that Major Bloom seeks to utilize, Major Bloom will attempt to first contract with a diverse Vendor. - 2) Prior to entering into a contract for services or supplies, Major Bloom will confirm whether the Vendor has diverse: ownership, executive management team, or workforce.
+Major Bloom's intent is to increase diversity in the companies that deal with the marijuana industry by requiring its Vendors to also engage in equitable hiring practices.